Sanusihassan/c-flex-sys/readme.md

   }
   //typography variables
   /*
-    increase or decrease the css --amount variable to change the size of a typography variable and headings
+    increase or decrease the css --amount variable to change the amount of a typography variable and headings font-size
   */
   :root {
     --amount: 0.5rem;//0.79rem is the default value
   }
-  h1 {
+  .h1-like-example {
     font-size: $h1;//or $h2 to $h6
   }
   //placeholders